 What to Expect from Your Pet’s New Dental Routine

 Dental care is multi-faceted, and immediate results are rare.
 This can be frustrating, especially when you are trying multiple methods, and significant results could take weeks or even months to recognize.
 Look for small changes to tell if your pet’s dental health is improving.

 Here are some subtle signs that you are on the right track:

 No one is expecting their pet’s breath to smell good, but seeing an improvement on how bad it can smell is an excellent sign.
-Better breath means that there is a reduction of harmful bacteria circulating their mouths, and this can prevent plaque and tartar build up, which can lead to other serious illnesses and disease in the future.
+Better breath means that there is a reduction of harmful bacteria circulating their mouths, and this can prevent plaque and tartar build-up, which can lead to other serious illnesses and diseases in the future.

 Better Eating Habits

 As anyone who has ever experienced dental pain can attest to, how you chew can be affected by your dental health.
 Something as minor as tooth sensitivity or gum tenderness and inflammation can change the way your pet eats.

 As your new dental routine becomes a priority, your pets who don’t chew might start.